-As most of the people prefer gaming on laptops than desktop PC, the demand for gaming laptops is growing rapidly.
-The reason behind is their portability and powerful features.
+Do you play games on your laptop and face lags and frame drop or slow response?
+Well, you can improve gaming performance on laptop by tweaking the settings on Windows 11, 10, 8.1, or even 7.
+As most people prefer gaming on laptops than desktop PC, the demand for gaming laptops is growing rapidly.
+The reason behind this is their portability and powerful features.
 However, your gaming laptop can never achieve the performance level of a gaming desktop.

-Custom built gaming desktop with powerful CPU, GPU and RAM can provide you a smooth gaming experience which you can’t achieve on regular laptops.
+A custom-built gaming desktop with a powerful CPU, GPU, and RAM can provide you with a smooth gaming experience that you can’t achieve on regular laptops.

-However, there are numbers of gaming laptops available with high-end configurations, you can play GPU intensive games like Fortnite, PUBG, Apex Legends, Battlefield, etc but the heating issue can lower your gaming performance.
+However, there is a number of gaming laptops available with high-end configurations, you can play GPU intensive games like Fortnite, PUBG, Apex Legends, Battlefield, etc but the heating issue can lower your gaming performance.

-If you try to play games on the regular laptops then you will get laggy gameplay, the game may be stuck or no response at all.
+If you try to play games on the regular laptops then you will get laggy gameplay, the game may be stuck, frame drop, or no response at all.

 But, it doesn’t mean that you can’t play the latest games on your laptop.
-Here’re some recommended ways to improve your laptop’s gaming performance and to enjoy the excellent gaming experience.
+Here’re some recommended ways to increase laptop performance for gaming and to enjoy an excellent gaming experience.

 Apart from Windows junk, there are tons of other factors that affect the gaming experience on your laptop.

-In order to make your laptop run faster, you have to go through the mentioned tips and tricks.
+In order to make your laptop run faster, follow these tips.